hummingbot/hummingbot-site/docs/installation/multiple-bots.md

 git clone https://github.com/hummingbot/hummingbot.git $FOLDER_NAME
 ```

-Do another install in the new directory.
+Do another installation in the new directory.

 ```
 cd $FOLDER_NAME